 Unusual film-genre hybrid which looks like it might be an ordinary horror-movie, given the general cinematographic and psychological doom-&-gloom of the entire proceedings, but which is actually a suspenseful science-fiction conspiracy thriller.

-The well-titled "Sputnik" (Russian for 'travelling companion') is shot-through with references to the main characters' past and is even set in the Soviet Russia of 1983.
-In this way, the Soviet Union becomes a metaphor for a past which must be laid-to-rest in order to ensure any kind of viable future, but which is often stubbornly not allowed to die in its very-real affect upon the film's present.
+The well-titled "Sputnik" (2022) (Russian for 'travelling companion') is shot-through with references to the main characters' past and is even set in the Soviet Russia of 1983.
+The Soviet Union thus becomes a metaphor for a past which must be laid-to-rest in order to ensure any kind of viable future, but which is often stubbornly not allowed to die in its very-real affect upon the film's present.

-The psychiatrist here actually develops a somewhat-maternal relationship with her cosmonaut patient and even with the creature, itself; despite it literally needing the bodies of other animals to survive, thrive & grow - and in spite of the cortisol produced in human brains (resulting from a quite natural fear of the sputnik's behaviour) being its sole form of gory nourishment.
+The psychiatrist here actually develops a somewhat-maternal relationship with her cosmonaut patient and even with the creature, itself; despite it's literal symbiotic-need of the bodies of other animals to survive, thrive & grow - and in spite of the fear-induced cortisol produced in human brains; resulting from a natural fear of the sputnik's behaviour.

 The male host survives each rebirth and we are left with a salvageable-yet-substitute family-unit; albeit one presented as a recurring nightmare since the creature only appears while its paralysed host sleeps.
 And yet this particular family is as ultimately- and as potentially-destructive of all families as is the child-murdering convict briefly seen at the secret military-facility early-on in the film; hinting at what usually goes wrong in dysfunctional families.

-As always, Oksana AKINSHINA is a standout performer, surrounded by men whom are either quite cowardly or extremely cynical, à la Sigourney WEAVER's situation in Aliens (1986).
-She heads a talented cast whom make the most of admittedly-underwritten roles, yet all of whom help to create the moodiness of the oddly-dank, curiously-underlit & dungeon-like atmosphere of a secluded scientific/military-facility deep in the middle of nowhere.
+As always, Oksana AKINSHINA is a stand-out performer, surrounded by men whom are either quite cowardly or extremely cynical, à la Sigourney WEAVER's situation in "Aliens" (1986).
+She heads a talented cast (especially Pyotr FYODOROV as the cosmonaut) whom make the most of admittedly-underwritten roles, yet all of whom help to create the moodiness of the oddly-dank, curiously-underlit & dungeon-like atmosphere of a secluded scientific/military-facility deep in the middle of nowhere.

-AKINSHINA's feminine charisma helps propel the narrative in the way that a male character could not, since she is not prone to much leaping-into-action, but to intellectual introspection and emotional nurturing, instead - especially in being the only character to attempt to form an emotional bond with the alien.
+AKINSHINA's feminine charisma helps propel the narrative in the way that a male character could not, since she is not prone to much leaping-into-action, but to thoughtful introspection and emotional nurturing, instead - especially in being the only character attempting to form an emotional bond with the alien.

-A somewhat bleak yet satisfying ending makes this movie about good, responsible parenting a winner.
+A somewhat bleak yet satisfying ending makes this movie about responsible parenting a winner.

 A cosmonaut returns to earth with an alien lifeform inside him.
 In an isolated installation in Kazakhstan our heroine doctor struggles to save him, herself and everyone else.
 Director Egor Abramenko keeps the direction tight and focussed, relying more on tension than Hollywood-style cgi set pieces.
 The creature itself is very effective, prompting some gruesome sequences more befitting a horror film.
 And the icing on the cake is a beautiful twist dénouement (no spoilers) that’s impossible to see coming.